N07070/PhaserSnake/README.md

 This little game is a game of snake.
 I made it to start learning HTML5 game development.
 I encourage you to do the same.
 As a further exercise, I packaged it into a node-webkit application.
 Otherwise, you could just open the index.html in your browser with a server appended.
+I hope you have fun playing it !
+If you know how to code and would like to help, please feel free to create a pull request at <https://github.com/N07070/PhaserSnake>

 ## License